 Don’t get caught making common social listening mistakes.
 Extracting relevant content from social media platforms can be a discouraging task.
 However, done correctly, social listening can help you engage with your customers more efficiently.
 For that reason, social listening maybe one of the best ways to understanding what your audience is saying about you.
-It is very important to know on how to use social listening for business, but before that let’s decode – social listening.
+It is very important to know on how social listening can be used for business, but before that let’s decode – social listening.

 What exactly is social listening?